Sethu Lakshmi Bayi: After the Regency

 After the regency Sethu Lakshmi Bayi retired from active involvement in the affairs to the state.
 She continued to look after affairs of the Sreepadom estate for sometime after which in 1939 the Maharajah Sree Chithira Thirunal assumed control of the estate and placed it in a trust from which all the female members of the royal family would receive allowances.

-In 1935 and 1937 respectively the Regent received the King George V Silver Jubilee Medal and the King George VI Coronation Medal respectively.
+In 1935 and 1937, the Regent received the King George V Silver Jubilee Medal and the King George VI Coronation Medal respectively.
 Sethu Lakshmi Bayi spent her time until 1947 in Travancore with her husband and two daughters.
 Her second daughter, Karthika Thirunal Indira Bayi was born in 1926.
 In 1938 her elder daughter Princess Lalithamba Bayi was married to Sri Kerala Varma of Kilimanoor.
 Later in 1945 her younger daughter Princess Indira Bayi was married to a member of the Harippad family who, however, died in 1949.
 Thereafter in 1952 she was married to Kerala Varma of Kilimanoor, a cousin of her brother in law.

 After Independence

 After Independence in 1947 and the creation of Travancore-Cochin in 1949, Lalithamba Bayi moved away to Bangalore and settled there with her children.
 In the early 1950s Indira Bayi settled in Madras and Sethu Lakshmi Bayi was alone in Trivandrum.
 Slowly she started disposing the many properties and palaces and by the late 1950s was contemplating moving to Bangalore to be with her daughter and grandchildren.
 This was hastened in 1957 by her servants in the Palace forming a Union and asking for their rights.
 While it was strictly controlled and put down initially, it resurfaced in 1958 and the servants went on strike.
-About this time Sethu Lakshmi Bayi suffered a mild heart attack as well.
+About this time Sethu Lakshmi Bayi had a mild heart attack as well.
 Thereafter it was decided that she should stay with her family members in Bangalore.
 Thus in 1958 the she moved to Madras after leaving Trivandrum hastily, and by early 1959 moved to Bangalore where she constructed a bungalow for herself close to her daughter's house and took up residence there.
 She never returned to Travancore.
 Sethu Lakshmi Bayi lived in Bangalore for more than 25 years.
 In 1971 the Government of India abolished the Privy Purse in India given to former rulers and their families and thus Sethu Lakshmi Bayi stopped receiving her allowances.
 However, after a prolonged legal battle, a few years before her death, the pension granted her after the regency was reinstated.
 For many years, she had been bedridden and ill in Bangalore and in February 1985, Sethu Lakshmi Bayi died in Bangalore.
 She was at that time the last surviving member in the Order of the Crown of India.

 The Malayala Manorama daily describes the reign of Sethu Lakshmi Bayi as follows: